Please be advised that this article deals with sexual abuse and assault of minors.

 There are persistent myths surrounding so-called "Stranger Danger" - the idea that children should be wary of all unknown persons.
-Let's take a look at the top four Stranger Danger myths, and distinguish reality from myth.
+Let's take a look at the top four Facts to dispel Stranger Danger myths, and distinguish reality from myth.

 The fact is, stranger does NOT necessarily equal danger.
 This is also true when kids are using technology.
-Since at least 90% of child sexual abuse is committed by someone known to the child and their family, solely advising children, “Don’t talk to strangers” could actually put them at greater risk.
+Since over 90% of child sexual abuse is committed by someone known to the child and their family, advising children, “Don’t talk to strangers” could actually put them at greater risk.
 While most people are kind and caring, anyone can be an abuser, and most child molesters are someone the child knows, not a stranger.
-Children should be on the lookout for behaviors that are concerning, questionable or inappropriate - and report them to a trusted adult.
+Children should be on the lookout for behaviors that are concerning, inappropriate and unsafe - and report them to a trusted adult.

 While hundreds of thousands of reports are made each year, there are not hundreds of thousands of missing children each year.
-In 2016, the FBI documented over 465,000 reports of missing children.
+In 2018, the FBI documented 424,066 reports of missing children.
 If a child runs away multiple times in a year, each instance is entered into the National Crime Information Center (NCIC) separately and counted in the yearly total of reports.

 So, how many children are abducted by strangers in the United States each year?

 Historically, approximately 100-150 children are criminally abducted each year in the United States.

 For instance, in 2015, there were 137 children criminally abducted.
 These are non-family member abductions, also known as stereotypical kidnappings where abductions are perpetrated by a stranger or slight acquaintance and involve a child who is transported 50 or more miles, detained overnight, held for ransom or with the intent to keep the child permanently, or murder the child.